The most extensive numismatic collection in Finland.

 The collection focuses on objects made and used or otherwise related to Finland, but in addition it includes comparative material as well as separate collections that also contain foreign items.

-The Coin chamber collection consists of three entities: The coin and medal collections of the National Museum, H.F.
+The Coin chamber collection consists of three entities: The coin and medal collections of the National Museum of Finland, H.F.
 Antell (1847–1893) and the University of Helsinki.
 The last was founded in the mid-18th century as the coin collection of the Royal Academy of Turku and transferred to the National Museum in 1920.

 The majority of the collection is formed by Finnish coin discoveries.
 The objects range from the world’s first coins dating back to the classical period to the latest issues of euros.
 Some of the artefacts can be viewed online in the Object of the Month series and the Finna service.